Axolotl Care Hub Axolotl Care Hub The Complete Guide

 ”Faking Dead”

-They can enter very deep rest states where they barely move for hours.
-Gill movement becomes almost undetectable.
-This is normal, especially during the day.
+They can enter deep rest states where they barely move for hours.
+Gill movement may become subtle, especially during the day.

 Slight Tail Wag